FiloSottile/mkcert/README.md

 $(go env GOPATH)/bin/mkcert
 ```

 Windows will be supported next.
+(PRs welcome!)

+Warning: the `rootCA-key.pem` file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
+Do not share it.

 ## Advanced topics